yyerf/guilds-uic/src/clubs/gdsc-uic.md

     photo_name: Quezada_Core.jpg

 faqs:
-  - question: What is GDSC?
+  - question: What is GDGOC?
-    answer: GDSC / Google Developer Student Clubs are community developer clubs supported by Google.
-GDSC provides platforms for students when it comes to building solutions through communities.
+    answer: GDGOC / Google Developer Groups On Campus are community developer clubs supported by Google.
+GDGOC provides platforms for students when it comes to building solutions through communities.
   - question: Do I need to have knowledge in programming?
     answer: Not necessary!
 We welcome everyone with or without knowledge about programming and technology.
   - question: Can I join even if I'm not a CS/IT student?